drakkan/sftpgo/README.md

     - `idle_timeout`, integer.
 Time in minutes after which an idle client will be disconnected.
 Default: 15
     - `max_auth_tries` integer.
 Maximum number of authentication attempts permitted per connection.
 If set to a negative number, the number of attempts are unlimited.
 If set to zero, the number of attempts are limited to 6.
     - `umask`, string.
 Umask for the new files and directories.
 This setting has no effect on Windows.
 Default: "0022"
+    - `banner`, string.
+Identification string used by the server.
+Default "SFTPGo"
     - `actions`, struct.
 It contains the command to execute and/or the HTTP URL to notify and the trigger conditions
         - `execute_on`, list of strings.
 Valid values are `download`, `upload`, `delete`, `rename`.
 On folder deletion a `delete` notification will be sent for each deleted file.
 Leave empty to disable actions.
         - `command`, string.
 Absolute path to the command to execute.
 Leave empty to disable.
 The command is invoked with the following arguments: